 - Before I got started, I covered my ends with Extra Virgin Olive Oil, EVOO.
-This prevents over processing of my previously texlaxed hair.
+This prevents the over-processing of my previously texlaxed hair.

 - Next, the mid-step protein treatment using Motions CPR Treatment.
 This was a brand spanking new jar and you can see from the pic how much I had left.
 LOL!
 I let the conditioner sit for 15 mins before rinsing.

 - My neutralizing process is the longest part of the entire process.
 I neutralize a total of four times.
-First time, I used the Mizani Phormula-7.
+The first time, I used the Mizani Phormula-7.
 I work that into a lather and let it sit on my hair for 10 mins.
 Rinse and repeat with the same shampoo.
 Next, I mix ½ C of vinegar with water and pour that on my hair.
-I let is sit for 5 mins before rinsing.
-Last, I shampoo with the Isoplus neutralizing shampoo because it has color signal.
-I know after the vinegar mixture I should be fine but I rather be safe.
+I let it sit for 5 mins before rinsing.
+Last, I shampoo with the Isoplus neutralizing shampoo because it has a color signal.
+I know after the vinegar mixture I should be fine, but I rather be safe.

 - I applied the Porosity Control and left that on for 1 min before rinsing.